 Ivan Pavlov conducted neurophysiological experiments with animals for years after receiving his doctorate at the Academy of Medical Surgery.
 He became fully convinced that human behavior could be understood and explained best in physiological terms rather than in mentalist terms.
 The legendary experiment for which Pavlov is remembered was when he used the feeding of dogs to establish a number of his key ideas.

 The entire process is a prime example of classical conditioning, and it is primarily related to a physical and spontaneous response to some particular conditions that the organism has acquired through association.
-Behaviorist theory has massively applied these landmark ideas for the explanation of human behaviour.
+Behaviorist theory has applied these landmark ideas for the explanation of human behavior.